-Packing for a trip can always be a challenge, but a ski trip is an entirely different ball game due to the substantial amount of ski gear.
+Packing for a trip can always be a challenge, but a ski trip is an entirely different ball game, thanks to the substantial amount of gear you’ll need to bring along.
 In addition to your skis — and the perfect ski travel bag — you’ll still need clothing and ski accessories.
 This includes a ski jacket, snow pants, goggles, helmet, gloves, base layers, mid-layers, socks and a ski mask among anything else you take on a trip.

 This is why having the right ski gear is imperative for enjoying your next ski vacation.
 We’ve put together some of our favorite essential ski products to help you on your next trip.